Taking girls abroad

 To take girls abroad on a residential, you must:

-• Hold the relevant module - Module 6 - for the sections you are taking away.
+• Hold the relevant module - module 6 - for the sections you're taking away.

 Make sure you keep checking government travel advice for any country you wish to visit or travel through.